tobiasbriones/machine-replacement-model---ep/README.md

 Example project app for solving Operations Research's machine maintenance/replacement models.

-This app was a sample created in pure JS and Bootstrap.
+This app was a sample made in pure JS, CSS and Bootstrap with the DOM APIs for rendering the `HTMLElement` components.

 ## Getting Started